JvFern4ndes/Twitter.sol/README.md

 14 - In this step I created the functions to like and dislike tweets, for this I passed the tweet's author and id as function parameters, in addition, I created a require, which checks if that tweet with author and id really exists.

+15 - At this stage of the project, I created the tweetLiked and tweetUnliked events and then created the emits in their respective functions, and I learned that the events serve to make real-world information available on the blockchain network, and then make this information more easily accessible, I also learned that this is more efficient than storing this information.